Tactics questioned in ex-Utah State player investigation

 Green’s lawyer, Skye Lazaro, has argued that the women came forward after Green signed the rookie contract because they wanted attention.

-Detective Olsen had investigated several reports of sexual assaults involving Green, but prosecutors declined charges in April 2015 after he had filed his report.
-Charges weren’t filed until the next year.
+Police had investigated several reports of sexual assaults involving Green, but prosecutors declined charges in April 2015.
+The cases weren’t filed until the next year.

-Olsen testified that Green was not hesitant but seemed nervous to sit down for a police interview in 2015.
+Logan detective Kendall Olsen testified Monday that Green was not hesitant but seemed nervous to sit down for a police interview in 2015.

 During cross-examination, Deputy Cache County Attorney Spencer Walsh questioned the detective’s interactions with Green, criticizing Olsen for never getting confrontational and never asking hard questions.

 “Fair to say that you treated this defendant with kid gloves?”
-Deputy Cache County Attorney Spencer Walsh asked Olsen.
+Walsh asked Olsen.
 “Maybe unintentionally, but that’s how you treated him in the interview.”

 Lazaro asked Olsen if his interaction with Green was deceptive and an investigative tactic.